Apple requires organizations to verify ownership of domains used to create Managed Apple IDs. Here's how to do it.

-2. You’ll see a list of domains with a “Verify” button next to them.
-Click Verify.
+2. You’ll see a list of domains with a Verify button next to them; click that button.

 3. This will open a TXT record field.
-Click Copy next to it — you can paste the record somewhere for safekeeping.
-We’ll need it for the next step.
+Click Copy next to it, then paste the record somewhere for safekeeping.
+You’ll need it for the next step.

-4. Log into your domain host and add the TXT record to the DNS zone file.
-The steps here will vary depending on which domain host you’re using, but essentially you’re going to use the TXT record previously copied to create a DNS TXT record at your domain host.
+4. Log in to your domain host and add the TXT record to the DNS zone file.
+The exact steps here will vary depending on your domain host, but essentially you’re going to use the TXT record previously copied to create a DNS TXT record at your domain host.